KMan9454/licentia/website/docs/guides/bodyslide.md

 If you have any further questions or problems, stop by the **Licentia Next** Category in [Vermi's Hub Discord Server](https://discord.gg/vermishub) and we can help you work them out!
 :::

-## :recycle: Removing OBody from your Installation
+## ♻️ Removing OBody from your Installation

 If you want to **remove OBody** from your installation for whatever reason you will need to follow the subsequent steps for "building out" OBody.
 1. Disable OBody in MO2.
 Open the `BODIES` Separator or search for `OBody` at the bottom and untick `OBody Next Generation` and `- ORefit JSON Master List`.
 Additionally under the `Body Meshes (and physics)` separator there is two patch files `3BA with OBody Collision Physics Fix` and it's OSmp patch, disable both of these.